 •There are many times when a specific Alarm Signal needs to be retrieved and processed outside of the normal sequence based on its Priority Level* and/or Time Received.

-✓This might be to process a signal which was Placed On Hold, to manage a Pending Signal for a Subscriber that has called in to Abort that signal, or for any other reason where having the ability to specifically Choose which Alarm Signal will be processed next, is required.
+✓This might be to process a signal which was Placed On Hold, to manage a Pending Signal for a Subscriber who has called in to Abort that signal, and/or for any other reason where having the ability to specifically Choose which Alarm Signal will be processed next, is required.

-•More than one instance of the Alarm Stack dialog may be displayed at the same time.
+•More than one instance of the Alarm Stack dialog may be displayed at the same time (see Note above).

 ✓Why?
-An Shift Supervisor and/or Central Station Supervisor may want an Alarm Stack to:
+A Shift Supervisor and/or Central Station Supervisor may want to display the Alarm Stack to:

 a)View the All Signals in the Alarm Stack, typically in Priority Level Order

-❑To open the Alarm Stack Press F8 or Click the Alarm Stack Icon on the Shortcuts tab.
+❑To open the Alarm Stack Press F8 or Click the Alarm Stack Icon on the Shortcuts tab as shown immediately above.